Performance & Parallelization¶

 Example¶

-Below is a small script that measures the elapsed time of a first "heavier" command and a second dependent command that benefits from incremental reuse:
+Below is a small script that measures the elapsed time of two "heavy" commands, but the second command benefits from incremental reuse:

 import time